 Here’s an easy way to cut your grocery bill this week—homemade bread.
 Wait!
 Hear me out.
 I want to show you how to make homemade bread that is so easy, so simple, and so foolproof it’s going to make you feel like a genius.
 This homemade English Muffin Bread is simply amazing.

 If you’ve read my book, 7 Money Rules for Life, you know that Rule #1 is so simple it would be easy to overlook it as being too elementary.
 Here it is: Spend less than you earn.

 Now think about it … “spend less than you earn” is not the same as “don’t spend more than you earn.”
-That implies it would be okay to spend all that you earn, but no. The operative word is “less.”
+The latter implies it would be okay to spend all that you earn, but no. The operative word is “less.”

 It’s in that gap that you can repay debt, build an emergency fund, and financial freedom can grow.
 You really need to read the rest of the book, but for now, let’s just say that growing the gap is the challenge.